 Extensions to these deadlines will not normally be granted, because there is a risk that you fail to allocate sufficient time for your revision and other modules.
 The deadlines are here to help students manage their workload.
-The process for requesting an extension on health grounds is given on page 56

-A sample cover sheet for your project will be available on the appropriate moodle page.
+A sample cover sheet for your project will be available on the associated Moodle page.
 Please type in the following:

-- 1. the title of your project,
+- > the title of your project,

-- 2. statement that the thesis is submitted in fulfillment of the requirements for the degree,
+- > statement that the thesis is submitted in fulfillment of the requirements for the degree,

-- 3. your name,
+- your name,

-- 4. student number,
+- > student number,

-- 5. the name of your project supervisor,
+- the name of your project supervisor,

-- 6. the word count for your submitted thesis
+- > the word count for your submitted thesis

-- 7. Date
+- date.